aeag/mask/docs/index.md

 That tool is designed to help users to quickly generate cartographic masking layer to enlight an area of interest.

-Mask plugin was developped by Xavier Culos (AEAG) and contributed by Hugo Mercier (Oslandia) on funding by Agence de l'eau Adour Garonne.

 Please notify any issue or enhancement request [here](https://github.com/aeag/mask_plugin/issues/)

 ### **How to use it ?**